arthur-bauer/ReleaseNoteMaker/README.md

 ```

 ### Version number proposal
 If there are commits that are not yet part of a release, the script will show them at the end of the log.
-It will also try to estimate the upcoming version number:
+It will also try to estimate the upcoming version number based on the number of commits and their commit messages:

-- Commits with `(minor)` will be excluded from calculation
+- Commits with `(minor)` in the commit message will be excluded from calculation
-- Commits with `(!)` will be considered commits that **break compatibility**.
+- Commits with `(!)` in their message will be considered commits that **break compatibility**.
 This will always create a **major** release version number (e.g. `v5.0`).
-- Commits with `(+)` will be considered commits that **add a major new feature**.
+- Commits with `(+)` will be considered commits that **add an important new feature**.
 This will always create a **minor** release version number (e.g. `v5.1`).
 Its commit text will be proposed as tag annotation.
 - More than 10 normal commits will also create a **minor** release version number (e.g. `v5.1`).
 The proposal for the tag annotation will be `Maintenance release`.
 - Everything else (no (!) or (+) in the commit message, less than 10 commits) will be considered a bug fix release version number (e.g. `v5.1.1`).
 The proposal for the tag annotation will be `Small bugfix release`.

 ### Good practices

 * Create a version tag starting with `v`, e.g. `v1.3.4`
-* Add a short summary in the tag message, e.g. `Bugfix release.
-Fixes B002 and B003`
+* Add a short summary in the tag message, e.g. `Improved routine to calculate the entries properly.
+Fixes #2 and #3`
+* Add `(!)` in the commit message when your commit introduces a major change in the functionality that would break compatibility or changes the way the user would work with the software.
+E.g. if you change the database format or the way you store information in a file.
+This will automatically lead to a *major release*.
+* Add a `(+)` to your commit message if you introduce a new function.
+This will automatically lead to a *minor release*.
-* Use the filter function to hide commits.
+* Use the filter function to hide commits from the logfile.
 E.g. use `(minor)` in the commit message when you just fixed a typo, or if you cleaned up the code etc.
 * Adjust the filters according to your workflow and preferences

 Contact